Composers

 Louis-Gabriel Guillemain.
 French violinist and composer (1705-1780), his works represent the height of violin writing of his period.
 Full of pre-revolutionary French galant, his music also reveals an improvisational style well ahead of its time.

 Johann Adolph Hasse.
-An eighteenth-century German tenor and composer of operas (1699-1783), most of his works were destroyed in the seige of Dresden.
+An eighteenth-century German tenor and composer of operas, most of his works were destroyed in the seige of Dresden.
 The mandolin concerto survives as a small representation of his work which encompassed more than 100 operas, oratorios, and sinfonias.

 Clovis Lecail.
 Belgian trumpeter and composer (1859-1932), Lecail studied under Joseph Dupont and Hubert Ferdinand Kufferath at the Royal Conservatory in Brussels.
 He spent most of his career as a highly regarded bandmaster in the Belgian army, becoming superintendent of military music in 1910.
 Lecail composed about 175 works for winds, orchestra, and chamber ensembles.

 Hubert Léonard.
-Belgian violinist and composer (1819-1890).
-Born in Liëge, he studied at the Paris Conservatoire before launching a stellar concertizing career.
+Belgian violinist and composer.
+Born in Liëge in 1819, he studied at the Paris Conservatory before launching a stellar concertizing career.
 He later succeeded Charles de Beriot as the principal professor of violin at the Conservatory of Brussels until 1867 when he retired to Paris and devoted himself to private instruction and composition.
+Léonard died in 1890.

 Charles Martin Loeffler.
-Born in Europe, Loeffler (1861-1935) emigrated to the United States in 1881 and considered himself an American composer.
+Born in Europe in 1861, Loeffler emigrated to the United States in 1881 and considered himself an American composer.
 During his youth, Loeffler’s family lived in Germany, Alsace, Russia, Switzerland, and Hungary.
 Charles studied violin in Berlin with Joachim and composition in Paris with Ernest Guiraud.
 His works are imbued with French Impressionism and elements of contemporary Russian music.
 Though a prolific composer, many of his works remain unpublished.
 In addition to Music for Four Stringed Instruments, he wrote several other string quartets, three operas, a number of choral works, and compositions for jazz ensembles.
+Loeffler died in 1935.

 Paul Friedrich Theodore Miersch.
-Born on Dresden, Germany, Miersch (1868-1956) immigrated to the United States in 1892 and became a solo cellist with the New York Symphony Orchestra.
+Born on Dresden, Germany, in 1868, Miersch immigrated to the United States in 1892 and became a solo cellist with the New York Symphony Orchestra.
 He composed concertos, orchestral, and chamber music, his works being representative of the late Romantic era.
+Miersch died in 1956.

 Jean-Joseph Mondonville.
 French violinist and composer (1711-1772).
 Best remembered for his choral works, Mondonville left an impressive corpus of compositions for the violin, an instrument he commanded with excellence and precision.
 His violin works abound with double-stops and harmonics, unique for French music of his day.
 Mondonville was known as an energetic, happy man, content with his station in life, and one who refused to consider any man his rival.
 His obituary proclaimed him a man of the highest virtues and character, and these qualities are equally reflected in his music.
 Such was his stature that in 1755 he rose to director of the Concert Spirituel in Paris, which at the time was the most important concert system in the world.